The effect of different resistance training methods on the synergy pattern of selected lower limb muscles during squatting

 Abstract

-Background and Objective: A set of functional movements is important for engaging the body in sports movements and preventing injuries.
-As a functional movement in terms of performance and injury prevention, squatting is a very important activity and requires special muscle coordination.
-Synergy and coordination of squatting movement can be affected by various factors such as the type of resistance training and changing the rest and exercise time during the performance.
-Therefore, the aim of this study was to investigate the effect of 4 different resistance training methods on muscle synergy during squatting.
+Objectives: A set of functional movements is important for engaging the human body in performing sports activities and preventing injuries.
+The squat is considered a highly important functional movement in both athletic performance and injury prevention, and it also requires specific muscular coordination.
+The synergy and coordination of the squat movement can be influenced by various factors such as the type of resistance training and changes in rest intervals and exercise execution.
+Therefore, the purpose of the present study was to investigate the effect of four different resistance training methods on muscle synergies during squat performance.

-Study Methods: 12 young male athletes performed four resistance training protocols (traditional, rest-pause, drop set and cluster methods) during squatting.
-The activity of the vastus-medialis, vastus-lateralis, rectus-femoris, and biceps-femoris and semitendinosus muscles during squatting was recorded in four different protocols with 75% of 1RM by electromyography.
-The electromyographic profile was analyzed using a non-negative factorization matrix (NNFM) method that decomposes muscle signals into synergy content.
+Methods: Twelve young male athletes performed four resistance squat protocols (traditional, rest-pause, drop set, and cluster).
+The activity of the vastus medialis, vastus lateralis, rectus femoris, biceps femoris, and semitendinosus muscles during squat performance with 75% of one-repetition maximum was recorded using an electromyography device.
+The electromyographic profiles were evaluated using the non-negative matrix factorization (NMF) method, which decomposes muscle signals into synergy components.

-Conclusion: The lack of change in synergy between different resistance training protocols is a strategy of the central nervous system to preserve the overall structure of synergies in order to maintain optimal exercise performance under different training conditions.
+Conclusion: It appears that the lack of change in synergies across different resistance training protocols may be due to a strategy of the central nervous system to preserve the overall structure of the synergies, which likely helps maintain optimal performance of motor tasks under various training conditions.

 Keywords